telent/liminix/doc/development.rst

     nix-build -I liminix-config=path/to/your/configuration.nix --arg device "import ./devices/qemu" -A outputs.default

-In a ``buildEnv`` nix-shell, you can use the :command:`mips-vm` command to run Qemu with appropriate options.
+In a ``buildEnv`` nix-shell, you can use the :command:`run-liminix-vm` command to run Qemu with appropriate options.
 It connects the Liminix serial console and the `QEMU monitor  <https://www.qemu.org/docs/master/system/monitor.html>`_ to stdin/stdout.
 Use ^P (not ^A) to switch to the monitor.

 .. code-block:: console

-    nix-shell --run "mips-vm result/vmlinux result/squashfs"
+    nix-shell --run "run-liminix-vm result/vmlinux result/squashfs"

 If you run with ``--background /path/to/some/directory`` as the first parameter, it will fork into the background and open Unix sockets in